Disco Duck: Response and impact

 "Disco Duck" became a nationwide hit in the United States by September 1976.
 On the Billboard Hot 100 singles chart, it peaked at number one on October 16, 1976, for one week, held the number-two spot for the following four weeks and remained in the Top 10 for a total of 10 weeks.
 The single sold over 4 million copies and won a People's Choice Award.

 For all its success, "Disco Duck" got very little airplay in Memphis, including at WMPS, the station Dees worked for at the time; Dees was forbidden by station management to play the record on his own show, and rival stations refused to play it for fear of promoting the competition.
 When Dees merely mentioned the song on his show one morning, WMPS management fired him citing conflict of interest.
 After a brief mandatory hiatus, Dees was hired on at WMPS' primary competition, WHBQ, who gave him permission to play his song.

 By the time "Disco Duck" had become a hit, Dees and his "Idiots" started making the rounds of the popular TV music shows to promote the record.
 On American Bandstand (and similar shows), Dees lip-synched to the recording, alone on stage with puppeteer Rickey Provow animating a duck puppet that he had made.
 This appearance was never seen in the Memphis area due to then-ABC affiliate WHBQ-TV pre-empting Bandstand for wrestling at the time and for the aforementioned Memphis radio avoidance reasons.
 But when Dees appeared on The Midnight Special and went on a live tour along the East Coast, he hired a band, backing singers and a commercial artist, Michael Chesney, to perform the duck vocals, and they did everything live.

-"Disco Duck" made an appearance in the film Saturday Night Fever, in a dance club scene in which a group of students were learning to dance disco-style.
+"Disco Duck" made an appearance in the film Saturday Night Fever, in a dance club scene in which a group of Seniors were learning to dance disco-style.
 It was also featured in a deleted scene added to the PG-rated version.
 As it stands, Dees could have made an even more substantial amount of money from the song.
 According to Dees, his manager at the time made the extremely unwise decision to deny use of the song on the film's soundtrack album because of fears that it would compete with sales of Dees's own record.
 The Saturday Night Fever soundtrack has sold over 40 million copies worldwide, and is the second best-selling soundtrack of all time.

 Irwin the Disco Duck, also called Irwin the Dynamic Duck, a fictional character who was featured on a series of children's records from Peter Pan Records, was inspired by this record.